Coinage of India: Early literary references

 There is evidence of countable units of precious metal being used for exchange from the Vedic period onwards.
 A term Nishka appears in this sense in the Rigveda.
-Later texts speak of cows given as gifts being adorned with pādas of gold.
+Later texts speak of cows given as gifts being adorned with pandas of gold.
 A pāda, literally a quarter, would have been a quarter of some standard weight.
-A unit called Śatamāna, literally a 'hundred standard', representing 100 krishnalas is mentioned in Satapatha Brahmana.
-A later commentary on Katyayana Srautasutra explains that a Śatamāna could also be 100 rattis.
+A unit called Stamina, literally a 'hundred standard', representing 100th krishnadas is mentioned in Satapatha Brahmana.
+A later commentary on Katyayana Suryaputra explains that a Stamina could also be a 100 rattis.
 All these units referred to gold currency in some form but they were later adopted to silver currency.

 Panini's grammar text indicates that these terms continued to be used into the historical period.
 He mentions that something worth a nishka is called naishka and something worth a Śatamāna is called a Śatamānam etc. The units were also used to represent the assets of individuals, naishka‐śatika or naishka‐sahasrika (some one worth a hundred nishkas or a thousand nishkas).

 Panini uses the term rūpa to mean a piece of precious metal (typically silver) used as a coin, and a rūpya to mean a stamped piece of metal, a coin in the modern sense.
 The term rūpya continues into the modern usage as the rupee.

 Ratti based measurement is the oldest measurement system in the Indian subcontinent.
 The smallest weight in the Indus Valley civilization was equal to 8 rattis and were the bases for the weight standards for the first Indian coins in the seventh century BC.
 Ratti and is still used in India as Jewellers weight.

 Theory of West Asian influences

 Scholars remain divided over the origins of Indian punch-marked coinage (PMC).
 What is known, however, is that the earliest extant evidence, of silver currency, are bent silver bars, in the North West of the sub-continent, and consistent with those found in Iran, from the 7th century BCE Nush-i-jan hoard, and the 4th Century BCE, Chaman Huzuri (Kabul) hoard.
-Extant exidence of the earliest Metal currency in the South and East of India is later than the North West, and coeval with the Northern Black Polished Ware culture, minted before the Maurya Empire (322–185 BCE), with radio carbon dating indicating post 5th century BCE dates.
+Extant evidence of the earliest Metal currency in the South and East of India is later than the North West, and coeval with the Northern Black Polished Ware culture, minted before the Maurya Empire (322–185 BCE), with radio carbon dating indicating post 5th century BCE dates.
 According to some scholars minted coins spread to the Indo-Gangetic Plain from West Asia.

 According to Joe Cribb (2003), a "marriage between Greek coinage and Iranian bar currency" was at the origin of Indian punch-marked coins, the earliest coins developed in India, which used minting technology derived from Greek coinage.
 Daniel Schlumberger also considers that punch-marked bars, similar to the many punch-marked bars found in northwestern India, initially originated in the Achaemenid Empire, rather than in the Indian heartland:

 The Western origins hypothesis had previously been proposed before any serious attempts were made in the study of PMC coins such as: